 Each attorney receives an evaluation at least once a year.
 Those evaluations serve as an opportunity to receive formal feedback on your career progress, in addition to the daily feedback you receive relating to specific documents or cases.
 Cases are assigned and attorneys are promoted based on their experience and the quality of their performance, not longevity or other bases.
 Each year the Division recognizes the contributions of many of its employees with cash awards and recognition at an Awards Ceremony in the Great Hall of the RFK Main Justice Building.
 Attorneys are also eligible for time-off awards in recognition of their contributions to the mission.

-The Tax Division requires all new attorney hires to agree to serve four continuous years with the Division.
+The Tax Division requires all new attorney hires to agree to serve three continuous years with the Division.